amyasnikov/validity/docs/entities/namesets.md

 * `def func(arg1, arg2):` - function definition
 * `class MyClass:` - class definition
 * `from collections import Counter` - from-import statement
 * `__all__ = ["func", "MyClass", "Counter"]` - definition of `__all__` variable containing all the names that should be taken from this Name Set

 The entities that are not listed in the `__all__` variable cannot be used in the test expression.

 You can use any Python syntax inside the functions/classes you create.
 These contents are not restricted or analyzed by Validity.

 !!!
 Warning
-    The contents of nameset functions/classes are not restricted in any way, so an user can execute arbitrary code inside them.
+    The contents of nameset functions/classes are not restricted in any way, so a user can execute arbitrary code inside them.

     **Be very careful with the permissions for adding/modifying Name Sets**.
 Give the permissions only to administrators or users you completely trust.